palant/palant.info/content/articles/bitwarden-design-flaw-server-side-iterations/index.md

 This should be a security level sufficient for most regular users.
 If you are guarding valuable secrets or are someone of interest for state-level actors, you might want to consider a stronger password.
 Adding one more word to your passphrase increases the cost of guessing your password by factor 7776.
 So a passphrase with five words is already almost unrealistic to guess even for state-level actors.

 All of this assumes that your [KDF iterations setting](https://bitwarden.com/help/what-encryption-is-used/#changing-kdf-iterations) is set to the default 100,000.
 Bitwarden will allow you to set this value as low as 5,000 without even warning you.
+This was mentioned as BWN-01-009 in Bitwarden’s [2018 Security Assessment](https://cure53.de/pentest-report_bitwarden.pdf), yet there we are five years later.
 Should your setting be too low, I recommend fixing it immediately.
 Reminder: [current OWASP recommendation](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2) is 310,000.

 ## Is Bitwarden as bad as LastPass?